lev-savranskiy/react-domain-manager/README.md

 ### Tech

-Single JSX file with live babel compile
+Single JSX file with live babel compilation

 `mockapi.io` used as backend